khofesh/misc/README.md

 # misc
-contains links to interesting websites' contains
+contains links to websites' contents that I find interesting.